ibm-cloud-docs/cloud-object-storage/help/faq.md

 {: #faq-obj-overwrite}
 {: faq}

-Yes, the object is overwriten.
+Yes, the object is overwritten.

 ## How do I get bucket information without using the web console?
 {: #faq-bucketinfo-webconsole}